What Is a Personal Loan?

 Frequently Asked Questions

 Yes.
-Most mainstream lenders accept self-employed applicants who can demonstrate at least 2 years of profitable trading through tax returns (SA302 forms) and bank statements.
-Single-year accounts or a very recent start to self-employment makes approval harder.
-Income multiples for the loan amount are assessed the same way as for employees.
-A clean credit history is especially important for self-employed applicants, as it compensates for the income variability that lenders may be cautious about.
+Most mainstream lenders accept self-employed applicants who can show at least 2 years of profitable trading through tax returns (SA302 forms) and bank statements.
+Less than a year of accounts or a very recent move to self-employment makes approval harder.
+A clean credit history matters a lot for self-employed applicants, since it helps offset the income variability lenders tend to be wary of.

 Important: Loan rates and eligibility criteria change frequently.
 Always use eligibility checkers before applying.
 Secured loans put your home at risk.
-Not financial advice.
+This is not financial advice.